-Karin Büttner-Janz, MD, PhD, Germany
+Karin Büttner-Janz, MD, PhD, MBA Germany

 Past President (2008-2009)

 Attracted by ISASS goals to facilitate the active exchange of motion sparing knowledge and education of surgeons with the aim to improve patient care, Dr. Karin Büttner-Janz joined the society early on.
 Her main objectives during her tenure were to explain what ISASS is and what it stands for, as well as who it works with.
-She also sought to write the society’s bylaws, which were approved by ISASS membership in Miami.
+She also wrote the society’s bylaws, which were approved by ISASS membership in Miami.